 I had arrived 15 minutes early to pick her up from evening basketball practice, otherwise I might never have known.
 The coach didn’t notice me at first.
 When he saw me, he suddenly looked concerned and jogged over to us.

 “Are you okay?” he asked my daughter.

 Apparently she had fallen down a few minutes before, so he had told her to go and sit down until she felt better.
 She still didn’t feel alright, and clearly neither he nor the team manager had thought to follow up until I showed up.

 That was my older daughter’s experience with basketball.
 They were five weeks into the season, and she had been unenthusiastic about attending practices after the first two weeks.
 The fallout from this night clarified why.

 What’s the word that describes that situation?
-“Awk-ward.”
+Awkward.

-It just so happens that our daughter had already been doing gymnastics at a local club for a year and she loved it.
+It just so happens that she had already been doing gymnastics at a local club for a year and she loved it.
 It was fun, the instructors were kind and attentive, and she felt proud of her weekly accomplishments in learning to perform handstands, traversing the balance beam, and all the rest.

 October 11 is International Day of the Girl.
 It’s a perfect time to think about the things we can do at home to raise confident, strong, and vibrant daughters.
 I think quality sport and physical activity programs are a good place to start.

 Take time to honor International Day of the Girl on Friday, October 11.
 Be sure to check out Because I am a Girl, as well as Fast and Female.
 If you are an educator, coach, or anyone interested in research and resources to advocate for girls in sport, check out the Canadian Association for the Advancement of Women and Sport and Physical Activity (CAAWS) and the Women’s Sports Foundation.
 And if you are a parent, have a look at Sara Smeaton’s 8 tips to encourage your girls in sports.